LevelUpMarketers/sp-directory/DEV_DIARY.md

 58. 2025-11-19: Softened the directory search scroll animation with a gentler offset so results stay below the sticky header.
 59. 2025-11-19: Increased the directory search scroll offset to sit further below the header when jumping to results.
 60. 2025-11-19: Added a homepage screenshot media field to the directory listing schema and admin create/edit forms so saved entries can store dedicated hero imagery.
+61. 2025-11-19: Surfaced homepage screenshots on resource cards as blurred, translucent backdrops and wired search payloads to include the imagery URLs.